elamaran11/mcp-keycloak-remote-client/bedrock_mcp_postgres/How to Use the Modularized Code.md

 ## Or use the CLI directly:

+# You should have IAM access to bedrock models from the enviroment you are executing

+# Create virtual environment- Make sure you have stable python version (ex 3.12 above)

+python3.12 -m venv venv

+source venv/bin/activate

 python3 -m bedrock_mcp_postgres --region us-west-2

 This modular structure separates concerns, making the code more maintainable and easier to extend.
 Each file has a specific responsibility, and the dependencies between components are clear.